-- 9. Discuss the procedure for accumulating and recording passenger miles traveled data in accordance with NTD requirements with transit agency staff.
-Inquire whether the procedure is one of the methods specifically approved in the 2021 NTD Policy Manual. - We discussed with the Metropolitan Council's staff the procedure for accumulating and recording passenger miles traveled data in accordance with NTD requirements.
+- For demand response mode, we determined the amounts used for total cost of service and total unlinked passenger trips did not agree with the source data. - For vanpool mode, we determined the amounts used for vehicle revenue hours and operating expenses did not agree with the source data (Policy Manual, Federal Funding Allocation Test q). - 9.
+Discuss the procedure for accumulating and recording passenger miles traveled data in accordance with NTD requirements with transit agency staff.
+Inquire whether the procedure is one of the methods specifically approved in the 2022 NTD Policy Manual. - We discussed with the Metropolitan Council's staff the procedure for accumulating and recording passenger miles traveled data in accordance with NTD requirements.
 We were informed that for both the Metropolitan Council's motor bus and vanpool modes, the procedures used are designed to estimate passenger miles traveled based on statistical sampling meeting the FTA's 95 percent confidence and 10 percent precision requirements.
 We were informed that the Metropolitan Council uses a 100 percent count of actual passenger miles traveled for its demand response mode (Policy Manual, Federal Funding Allocation Test h). - 10.
 Discuss with transit agency staff the transit agency's eligibility to conduct statistical sampling for passenger miles traveled data every third year.
 Determine whether the transit agency meets NTD criteria that allow transit agencies to conduct statistical samples for accumulating passenger miles traveled data every third year rather than annually.
-Specifically: - According to the 2010 census, the public transit agency serves an urbanized area with a population less than 500,000. - The public transit agency directly operates fewer than 100 revenue vehicles operated in maximum service (in any size urbanized area). - Service purchased from a seller is included in the transit agency's NTD report. - For transit agencies that meet one of the above criteria, review the NTD documentation for the most recent mandatory sampling year (2017) and determine that statistical sampling was conducted and meets the 95 percent confidence and plus or minus 10 percent precision requirements. - Determine how the transit agency estimated annual passenger miles traveled for the current report year.
+Specifically: - The public transit agency serves an urbanized area with a population less than 500,000 according to the most recent census. - The public transit agency directly operates fewer than 100 revenue vehicles operated in maximum service (in any size urbanized area). - Service purchased from a seller is included in the transit agency's NTD report. - For transit agencies that meet one of the above criteria, review the NTD documentation for the most recent mandatory sampling year (2017) and determine that statistical sampling was conducted and meets the 95 percent confidence and plus or minus 10 percent precision requirements. - Determine how the transit agency estimated annual passenger miles traveled for the current report year.

 We discussed with staff the eligibility of the Metropolitan Council to conduct statistical sampling for passenger miles traveled data every third year.
 We were informed that the Metropolitan Council is eligible to conduct statistical sampling for passenger miles traveled data every third year because it directly operates fewer than 100 revenue vehicles in all modes in annual maximum revenue service (in any size urbanized area).
-The FTA waived the sampling requirement for 2021 due to the coronavirus (COVID-19) pandemic and instructed entities to use their most recent sampling data (2017) for 2020 through 2022.
+The FTA waived the sampling requirement for 2022 due to the coronavirus (COVID-19) pandemic and instructed entities to use their most recent sampling data (2017) for 2020 through 2022.